gonzalobd/Spark-Scala-Project-Scaffold/README.md

  ```

 ### Note:
-Use spark v2.0.0 or higher (The job is using SparkSession as entry point)
+Use spark v2.0.0 or higher (The job is using SparkSession as entry point and Dataset API)